simonrob/email-oauth2-proxy/README.md

 ## Troubleshooting
-If you encounter problems using the proxy, enabling `Debug mode` from the menu or passing `--debug` as a script argument will print all client↔proxy↔server communication to your system log to help identify the error.
+If you encounter problems using the proxy, enabling `Debug mode` from the menu or passing `--debug` as a script argument will print all client–proxy–server communication to your system log to help identify the error.
 This will include all commands to and responses from the server (and also as a result the content of your email messages).

 On macOS this can be viewed using Console.app (select `system.log` in the sidebar).
 On Linux you can use, for example, `tail -f /var/log/syslog | grep "Email OAuth 2.0 Proxy"`.
 On Windows a file `config.log` will be created in the same location as the proxy script.